openobserve/openobserve-docs/docs/zplane.md

 # zPlane

 ⚠️ zPlane is commercial software that needs to be licensed before you can use it in production.
 You can get zPlane from <https://gallery.ecr.aws/zinclabs/zplane> for evaluation purposes.
-Please contact us at [hello@zinclabs.io](mailto:hello@zinclabs.io) for enquiries or enterprise license.
+Please contact us at [hello@openobserve.ai](mailto:hello@openobserve.ai) for enquiries or enterprise license. zPlane can be used freely for personal and non-commercial usage.

 zPlane is collection of adapters & utilities to be used with OpenObserve, augmenting functionalities of OpenObserve.